Published on Brock University (http://www.brocku.ca)

 Connections among academics, activists and community partners will produce knowledge that addresses urgent social problems and opens new pathways to social change – locally, nationally, and globally.
 Brock University’s Social Justice Research Institute generates social, cultural, and economic impacts for the betterment of society in the 21st century, in Niagara and beyond.

 The Social Justice Research Institute brings together researchers and students from a wide variety of disciplines to produce socially relevant and community-based scholarship on social justice issues and create connections with community organizations.
-The institute will focus on five research clusters: global justice; jobs and justice; gender and justice; animals and justice; and epistemic justice.

 The creation of transdisciplinary knowledge in social justice is driven by a collective recognition of local and global injustices, and a desire to understand and ameliorate these injustices.
 This work is provoked by problematics of the social world rather than research questions arising from disciplinary debates.